Market Season Opens May 23!

 - The CT Coordinator will provide blank signs to fill out and place on your products, listing what the product is, what it costs and how it was grown.
 Pricing will be determined based on other participating vendor pricing to keep things fair.
 Products should be pre-packaged and priced based on quantity and not weight since there will not be a scale available.
 Vendors may bring a chair if needed but cannot bring any extra tables.

-- “THIS PRODUCT IS HOMEMADE AND IS NOT PREPARED IN AN INSPECTED FOOD ESTABLISHMENT” “NOT FOR RESALE”
+- Also, a label must include: “THIS PRODUCT IS HOMEMADE AND IS NOT PREPARED IN AN INSPECTED FOOD ESTABLISHMENT” “NOT FOR RESALE”

 - This vendor opportunity is cash ONLY except for the SNAP participant funds, which will be reimbursed at the end of the market.
 Unfortunately, WIC checks are not accepted at the CT.